TeskaLabs/asab/docs/reference/pubsub/reference.md

 !!! note
-	There is an default, application-wide Publish-Subscribe message bus at `Application.PubSub` that can be used to send messages.
+	There is a default, application-wide Publish-Subscribe message bus at `Application.PubSub` that can be used to send messages.
 	Alternatively, you can create your own instance of `PubSub` and enjoy isolated PubSub delivery space.